ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 ```

 - Create API Gateway for your Lambda function, shape as `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/{action+}`
-- Make sure your Lambda function role has permission to read/write dynamodb(Set this from AWS IAM roles, could simply attach `AmazonDynamoDBFullAccess` and `AWSLambdaRole` policies to Lambda function's role)
+- Make sure your Lambda function role has permission to read/write dynamodb(Set this from AWS IAM roles, could simply attach `AmazonDynamoDBFullAccess` and `AWSLambdaRole` policies to Lambda function's role).
-- Make sure your Lambda function's timeout more than 5 minutes
+- Make sure your Lambda function's timeout is set to be more than 5 minutes.
 - Do not forget to set your RingCentral app's redirect URL to Lambda's API Gateway URL, `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/bot-oauth` for bot app.

 ## Use Extensions

-RingCentral Chatbot Framework for Python Extensions will extend bot command support with simple setting in `.env`.
+RingCentral Chatbot Framework for Python Extensions will extend bot command support with simple settings in `.env`.

 Just set like this in `.env`